-You should keep master certificates until the FRM to which they relate to no longer exist.
+You should keep master certificates until the FRM to which they relate to no longer exists.

 The Forestry Commission will notify you if they need you to keep any other documents.

-You can import FRM from the EU as the UK recognises its standards and certification schemes as being similar (equivalent).
+You can import FRM from countries which the UK recognises its standards and certification schemes as being similar (equivalent).

 If you import FRM from any country you need to notify the Forestry Commission.

-You will also need to check that the FRM that you are importing is not prohibited under the Plant Health (Forestry) Order.
+You will also need to check that the FRM that you are importing is not prohibited under the Plant Health (Phytosanitary Conditions) (Amendment) (EU Exit) Regulations 2020.
 Contact the Forestry Commission if you’re not sure if your FRM is allowed.

 To export FRM you must check if the country you’re exporting to has any import plant health (phytosanitary) requirements.

-You have to follow standard international rules to market FRM from England, Scotland or Wales (GB) in the EU.
+You have to follow standard international rules to market FRM from England, Scotland or Wales (Great Britain) in the EU.
 In most cases, this means that your FRM must be certified under Organisation for Economic Co-operation and Development (OECD) rules.
-To understand the requirements, contact the National Plant Protection Organisation of the country you’re exporting to.
+To understand the requirements, contact the national plant protection organisation of the country you’re exporting to.

 If they follow OECD rules, you must request the necessary phytosanitary certificate from the Animal and Plant Health Agency (APHA) in England and Wales and the Horticultural Marketing Unit in Scotland.